By Dan Reiter, CFP®, CPA, CDFA

 Need a larger lump sum distribution?
 Consider requesting a portion of your spouse’s 401(k) as part of the separation agreement.
 However, you should work with a financial professional that understands the correct order of operations and how to work through the QDRO process.

 Mistake # 4.
-Filing Separately?
-It Might Cost You More
+Filing Taxes Separately

-Filing taxes separately might seem like the simplest solution, but it can cost you more.
-A couple of common examples follow:
+Filing taxes separately before your divorce is finalized might seem like the simplest solution, but it can cost you more:

-Certain Tax Credits are Disallowed: Many valuable credits, like the Child and Dependent Care Credit and the education credits, are either reduced or completely unavailable when you file separately.
+• Certain Tax Credits Are Disallowed: Many valuable credits, like the Child and Dependent Care Credit and the education credits, are either reduced or completely unavailable when you file separately.

-Retirement Contributions Could Be Limited: Your ability to contribute to certain retirement accounts, like Roth IRAs, may be restricted if you file separately.
+• Retirement Contributions Could Be Limited: Your ability to contribute to certain retirement accounts, like Roth IRAs, may be restricted if you file separately.

 Even if you're separated, you're still legally married for tax purposes until your divorce is finalized.
 If you were separated before year-end but still legally married as of December 31st, you must still file as married.
-Meanwhile, tax payments continue to be paid by both spouses.
+Meanwhile, tax payments should continue to be paid by both spouses.

-In conclusion, divorce is a complex process with significant financial implications.
+Divorce is a complex process with significant financial implications.
 By understanding the tax consequences of your decisions, you can make more informed choices and potentially save yourself a considerable amount of money.
 Remember to consult with a qualified tax professional and divorce attorney to ensure that your settlement addresses your unique tax situation and protects your financial future.

 Investment advice, financial planning, and retirement plan services are provided by Prosperity Planning, Inc., an SEC registered investment advisor.
 The information contained herein, including but not limited to research, market valuations, calculations, estimates and other material obtained from these sources are believed to be reliable.
 However, Prosperity Planning, Inc. does not warrant its accuracy or completeness.
 The information contained herein has been prepared solely for informational purposes and is not an offer to buy or sell or a solicitation of an offer to buy or sell any security or to participate in any trading strategy.
 If an offer of securities is made, it will be under a definitive investment management agreement prepared on behalf of Prosperity which contains material information not contained herein and which supersedes this information in its entirety.
 Any investment involves significant risk, including a complete loss of capital and conflicts of interest.
 The applicable definitive investment management agreement and Form ADV Part 2A will contain a more thorough discussion of risk and conflict, which should be carefully reviewed before making any investment decision.